Sept. 17, 2019Print | PDF

 Student Helena Wall, who is vice-president of ISOW, says that the organization has allowed Laurier students to make a real global impact.
 “We will continue to dream big,” she says.

-Indeed, our internationalization efforts have yielded almost a 25 per cent increase in international student enrollment at Laurier since 2015.
+Indeed, our internationalization efforts have yielded almost a 25 per cent increase in international student enrolment at Laurier since 2015.
 We now have students from 90 countries studying at our university.

 This internationalization works both ways.
 Across our faculties, Laurier professors are offering students opportunities to study abroad in field courses around the world.